-So, both of these engines can hold incredible amounts of power, however the 2JZ can hold up to quite a bit more on completely stock engine internals.
+So, both of these engines can hold incredible amounts of power, however, the 2JZ can hold up to quite a bit more on the completely stock engine internals.
 The engine blocks are nearly equal in terms of strength.

 RB26 vs 2JZ: Parts Availability

 If you’re building a car, and something on the engine breaks, you’re going to need the new part.
 I think this is what really makes the 2JZ better than the RB26.

 RB26: The RB26 never came in any car in the USA, what does this mean?
 It means that finding parts for it isn’t a simple as going to an auto parts store.
 Since it hasn’t picked up as large of a cult following in the US, the aftermarket isn’t nearly as strong.